c5n8/vue-promise-builder/README.md

 <h2 align="center">Vue Promise Builder</h2>

 <p align="center">
-  Component that builds itself based on the latest snapshot of interaction with a Promise.
+  Component that builds itself based on the latest snapshot of state of a Promise.
 </p>

 #

 ## News

-Checkout [vue-promise-snapshot](https://github.com/c5n8/vue-promise-snapshot), if you want same functionality using `@vue/composition-api`.

-Vue 2 and Vue 3 compatible versions are available.
+Checkout [vue-promise-snapshot](https://github.com/c5n8/vue-promise-snapshot), if you want same functionality using composition, with Vue 2 and Vue 3 compatible versions available.

 ## Installation